What does one-time password mean?

 Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing throughout the world.

 Strong authentication systems address the limitations of static passwords by incorporating an additional security credential, for example, a temporary one-time password (OTP), to protect network access and end-users' digital identities.

-Time-based One-Time Password (TOTP) changes after a set period of time, such as 60 seconds for example.
+Time-based One-Time Password (TOTP) changes after a set period, such as 60 seconds, for example.